kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 - DeletionByTaintManager (Pod evicted by kube-controller-manager due to taints)
 - EvictionByEvictionAPI (Pod deleted by Eviction API)
 - DeletionByPodGC (an orphaned Pod deleted by pod GC)
-- DeletionByKubelet (Pod deleted due to graceful node shutdown, node pressure or Pod admission errors).
+- TerminationByKubelet (Pod terminated due to graceful node shutdown or node resource pressure).

-We introduce a Pod condition type, called `ResourceExhausted`, used by Kubelet to indicate that a Pod failure is caused by exhausting pod's (or container's) resource (memory or ephemeral-storage).
-We set the `reason` field to indicate the reason to one of the values:
-- OOMKilled (Pod is terminated by OOM killer)
-- EphemeralStorageLimitExceeded (a limit on the Pod's emphemeral-storage is exceeded).

 The already existing `status.conditions` field in Pod will be used by kubernetes components to append a dedicated condition.

-The API call to append the condition will be issued as a pod status update call before the Pod delete request (not necessarily as the last update request before the actual delete).
+When the failure is initiated by a component which deletes the pod, then the API call to append the condition will be issued as a pod status update call before the Pod delete request (not necessarily as the last update request before the actual delete).
+For Kubelet, which does not delete the pod itself, the pod condition is added in the same API request as to change the phase to failed.
 This way the Job controller will be able to see the condition, and match it against the pod failure policy, when handling a failed pod.

 During the implementation process we are going to review the places where the pod delete requests are issued to modify the code to also append a meaningful